simple-access-layer/source/dev_doc/design_doc/large_data_objects.md

 ## Requirements

 - Client `get` operation should be independent of node size i.e., it should not require additional parameters or headers to be passed.
+The client should not need to know if they are getting data from a node with a large `DataObject`.
 - A large `DataObject` is assumed to fit within client-side memory.

 ## Architecture

+### Overview
+- The suggested approach will modify the server `get` operation, the client `get` operation, and the `DataObject` and it's subclasses.
+- It will be backwards compatible with the current API, with the exception of an additional chunked response from the server.
+Due to this, the API version should be incremented.
+- It **does not** require any additional DataObject classes The client should handle the response and return an existing `DataObject` subclass.

 ### UML class diagrams